 Important: This integration method is deprecated as of January 1, 2017.
-PayPal continues to support existing merchants using this method, but please be advised new features and enhancements will not be applied to these integration.
+PayPal continues to support existing merchants who use this method, but be advised that new features and enhancements are not applied to these integrations.
 For new integrations, see Redirect for an alternate funding source.

 When a buyer's funding source fails, the

 10486 error.
 If this error occurs, you can redirect the buyer to PayPal where the buyer can add or choose an alternate funding source.